 Tess Robertson-Neel, MPH, Health Policy Fellow

 Tess Robertson-Neel is our Health Policy Fellow.
 She monitors, tracks, and analyzes the activities of agencies of the U.S. Department of Health and Human Services as well as Congressional proposals and legislation.
 She works closely with our Health Policy Director to educate Congress about ways to improve policies and programs and assists our Center’s President to keep CPTF running smoothly.
-She has a key role in NCHR’s social media communication of up-to-date and evidence-based health information and health policy strategies to patients, the media, policymakers, and the public.
-She also contributes content on the CPTF and NCHR websites, and is editor of our two monthly Digests and biennial reports.
+She has a key role in CPTF’s social media communication of up-to-date and evidence-based health information and health policy strategies to patients, the media, policymakers, and the public.
+She also contributes content on the CPTF website, and is editor of our two monthly Digests and biennial reports.

 Tess completed her Master of Public Health degree at the University of Virginia with a concentration on policy, ethics, and law.
 She previously received her B.A. from UVA in Global Studies – Global Public Health with a double major in Spanish.
 Before joining CPTF, her research focused on the impact of PFAS, phthalates and other endocrine disrupting chemicals and she brings that expertise to CPTF.
 She also previously worked as a Communications and Advocacy Fellow with Virginia Clinicians for Climate Action where she researched health and climate policy and magnified the voices of health practitioners who are passionate about climate change.
 She can be contacted at trn@center4research.org .